regmi-sijan/bash_script/README.md

 ## Batch mode vs. Concurrent mode
 **Batch Mode**: commands run sequentially     ` $ command1; command2`
 **Concurrent Mode**: commands run in parallel   `$ command1 & command2`  // & puts command1 in background and runs command2 in foreground and running

-# Bash Scripting Advanced
-Bash is a shell, a program that let's interact with system.
-Bash is more popular system, available to many platforms.

 ## Using Bash:
 ```bash